basic imports

 Given a particular dataset, when fitting a model, you are essentially trying to find a model that is flexible enough to learn the underlying patterns in the data, but not so flexible that it learns the noise in the data.

 How do we control a model’s flexibility?
-Our main tool for controlling a model’s flexibility is the available hyperparameters (tuning parameters).
+Our main tool for controlling a model’s flexibility are its tuning parameters, which may also be called hyperparameters.

 Let’s investigate with \(k\) for \(k\)-nearest neighbors.

-# fit models and calculate train and test test RMSE for each value of k
+test_rmse = []# fit models and calculate train and test RMSE for each value of k

 for k in k_values: